Maticraft/quantum_correlations/README.md

 To train the models use scripts:
-- run/train_bipart_classifier.py and run/train_multi_bipart_classifier.py with parameters set appropriately.
+- entanglement: run/train_bipart_classifier.py and run/train_multi_bipart_classifier.py with parameters set appropriately.
-- run/train_separator.py with parameters set appropriately.
+- discord: run/train_separator.py with parameters set appropriately.

 Scripts for additional plots can be found in entanglement/plots and discord/plots for respective papers.